PowerCodersOrg/powercoders.org/site/content/faq/_index.md

           To cover our costs, we are supported by the Swiss government, foundations, companies and individuals.
 However, Powercoders
           appreciates every donation.
-      - header: Why is a coaching included?
+      - header: Why is coaching included?
         text: >-
           Our participants need more than technical knowledge in order to achieve a sustainable integration into employment.
 Entering a new